Primal Carnage: Extinction: Reception

 The PlayStation 4 version of Primal Carnage: Extinction received "generally unfavorable reviews" according to Metacritic.
 The Windows version, upon its official launch in April 2015, was heavily criticized for technical problems that were still present after months of Early Access.
 On TechRaptor, Georgina Young said that, "the concept is awesome," but, "bugs and glitches are rampant," calling the game "virtually unplayable" on MacBook Pro (the game does not officially support Mac) and giving it a 2.5 rating out of 10.
 The PlayStation 4 version was also criticized for glitches.

 Matt Adcock of Push Square wrote that "anything with dinosaurs in it should be more entertaining than this".
 He praised the dinosaur animations but opined that the environments lacked "pizazz", while stating that the humans looked too cartoonish.
 Rosario Salatiello of Multiplayer.it was critical of the artificial intelligence and found the use of Unreal Engine 3 to be outdated.
 Salatiello concluded that the game would have benefitted from more time in development.
 PlayStation Official Magazine – UK called it a "flimsy-feeling team shooter that squanders an appealing premise in a mess of poor controls and design".
 Writing for Blast Magazine, Grant Bickelhaupt called it, "a thoroughly good time," however, the balancing was criticized, with the human gameplay described as "punishing."
 The review gave Extinction 2.8 stars out of 5, with poor ratings in the story and lasting appeal categories.

-In a later review for GameGrin, Ryan Davies wrote, "A simple, but fun, FPS that could have been so much better.
-The dinosaurs are certainly fun, but it won't take long for you to grow tired of the game at large," giving it a score of 6/10.
 HookedGamers awarded the game a Fun Score of 6.8, praising the dinosaur sound design, saying that it "gives the game an added boost."
 When describing the game as a whole, the reviewer docked points for clipping issues and having few game modes, noting that, "it does lack that little bit of polish that would make it a great game," but summing up with, "Primal Carnage: Extinction is still worth your time, especially if you love dinosaurs."
 CanadianOnlineGamers praised the game's dinosaur animations, sound design and music, scoring the game a 70/100 and called Extinction, "A fun dino romp for fans of these giant (and not-so-giant) lizards.
 It doesn't really bring anything else new to the table in the team deathmatch genre, but what it does bring, it does it well."